WTF is

 • The best way to prevent hepatitis B is by getting vaccinated.
 The hepatitis B vaccine is safe and effective.

-• Practicing safer sex like using barrier methods.
+• Practice safer sex like using barrier methods, such as condoms or dental dams.

-• Not sharing items that might be exposed to blood such as personal hygiene items like toothbrushes, tweezers, razors, or nail clippers.
+• Do not share items that might be exposed to blood such as personal hygiene items like toothbrushes, tweezers, razors, or nail clippers.

 Where can I get vaccinated?